 Best for Beginners — Coinbase Wallet

 Coinbase Wallet is a self-custody wallet, giving you complete control of your crypto.
-It enables users to store all of their crypto and NFTs in one place and supports “hundreds of thousands of tokens and a whole world of dapps.”
+It enables users to store all of their crypto and NFTs in one place and supports “hundreds of thousands of tokens and DApps.”

 In addition, if you’re already a Coinbase customer, you can link your Coinbase account to your wallet to easily access your crypto.
 However, you don’t need a Coinbase account to open a Coinbase wallet.

-Online wallets offered by exchanges such as Coinbase are the simplest way to get started in crypto as they offer a balance of security and easy access and are easy to navigate.
+Online wallets offered by exchanges such as Coinbase are the simplest way to get started in crypto.
+They offer users a balance of security and easy access.